 Phase cancellation explained

-Earlier in the blog you mentioned “phase cancellation” as one of the reasons why bassline may sound flabby and not punch enough.
+Earlier in the blog, you mentioned “phase cancellation” as one of the reasons why basslines may sound flabby and not punchy enough.
 Could you explain that please?

 Let’s take a simple audio sample.
 I’m going to use a kick drum from some sample library.
 Just a regular kick, nothing fancy:

-Now I’m going to duplicate the channel, add Utility tool to reverse the poles of the phase, and flatten this channel into a new piece of audio.
-Here is what’ve got:
+Now I’m going to duplicate the channel, add Utility tool to reverse the poles of the phase and flatten this channel into a new piece of audio.
+Here is what we’ve got:

-Take a closer look at the waveforms: their peaks go in the opposite way.
-And now listen to what happens when I’ll playback both of these samples at the same time:
+Take a closer look at the waveforms: their peaks go oppositely.
+And now, listen to what happens when I’ll playback both of these samples at the same time:

 Typically, in the real production, your sounds’ phases won’t be exactly the opposite causing silence like in the example above, but even a subtle miss-phase will cancel some frequencies out.
-You should keep it in mind especially when dealing with a low-frequency signal such as bassline.
+You should keep it in mind, especially when dealing with low-frequency signals like the bassline.

-Watch also this excerpt from Lynda course.
-It demonstrates phase cancellation of an acoustic signal but the principle applies pretty much in every production:
+Watch also this excerpt from Lynda’s course.
+It demonstrates phase cancellation of an acoustic signal, but the principle applies pretty much in every production: